 - Improved Page Caching: Safari can add additional types of web pages to the cache so they load quickly.

 - XSS Auditor: Safari can filter potentially malicious scripts used in cross-site scripting (XSS) attacks.

-Currently it’s just rumours but wait isn’t going to be long.
+Currently, it’s just rumored but the wait isn’t going to belong.
 We’ll know in a few days.